lone-faerie/TimberRipper/README.md

 # Legal Disclaimers

-AssetRipper is licensed under the [GNU General Public License v3.0](LICENSE.md).
+TimberRipper is licensed under the [GNU General Public License v3.0](LICENSE.md).

 Please be aware that using or distributing the output from this software may be against copyright legislation in your jurisdiction.
 You are responsible for ensuring that you're not breaking any laws.